purarue/commands-discordpy-starter/README.md

 ### commands-discordpy-starter

-Boilerplate code for creating a bot in [discordpy](https://github.com/Rapptz/discord.py), using python3.5
+Boilerplate code for creating a bot in [discordpy](https://github.com/Rapptz/discord.py), using python3.5.5

 ##### Installation

-`./install-python-35.sh` and `./setup.sh` installs python3.5.5 and setup a virtual environment to run discordpy in.
+`./install-python-35.sh` and `./setup.sh` installs python3.5.5 and sets up a virtual environment to run discordpy in.

 ```
 git clone https://github.com/seanbreckenridge/commands-discordpy-starter discord-bot